elatoumi/hr-recruitment-agent/README.md

-# 🤖 Intelligent HR Recruitment Agent
+🤖 Intelligent HR Recruitment Agent

+📌 This repository is a personal mirror of a team project originally developed by ATIA Club ESB (7 contributors).

-A project by ATIA Club ESB to build a next-generation, agentic recruitment platform.
-This system uses a conversational chat interface to manage the entire hiring workflow, from analyzing CVs to generating job offers.
+A next-generation, agentic recruitment platform built around a conversational chat interface that manages the entire hiring workflow — from analyzing CVs to generating job offers.

 ## 🎯 Our Goal